-KYB: Business Document Verification Guide
+KYB: Business Document Verification for US Onboarding

 Summarize this article with

-This guide provides a document-by-document methodology for building a KYB process that meets current EU regulatory requirements and catches the red flags that manual review routinely misses.
+The Corporate Transparency Act (CTA) of 2021 fundamentally reshaped the US approach to beneficial ownership by requiring most companies to report their beneficial owners to FinCEN.
+This guide provides a document-by-document methodology for building a KYB process that meets current US regulatory requirements and catches the red flags that manual review routinely misses.

 KYB vs KYC: Why You Need Both, and Why They Are Different

-KYB (Know Your Business) verifies a legal entity's existence, corporate structure, beneficial ownership chain, authorized representatives, and financial standing -- a fundamentally different process from KYC (Know Your Customer), which verifies individual identity through government-issued ID and proof of address.
+KYB (Know Your Business) verifies a legal entity's existence, corporate structure, beneficial ownership chain, authorized representatives, and financial standing โ a fundamentally different process from KYC (Know Your Customer), which verifies individual identity through government-issued ID and proof of address.

 | Dimension | KYC (Natural Person) | KYB (Legal Entity) |